vimalmenon/backend.completeautomate/README.md

 - Scrape websites for contact and potential client
 - Tailor made email with video for potential client
 - Adopt GIT branching strategies
-- Backup data to S3
+- Backup DB data to S3

 </details>